Both long and short intervals are common elements of most cycling training plans.

 After 10 weeks, maximum oxygen uptake (VO2 max) increased by 8.7% in the SI group, whereas the LI group improved by 2.6% only.

-For research purposes, lactate threshold is often estimated to a blood lactate concentration of 4 mmol/L. Power output at 4 mmol/L increased by 12% in the SI group and 5% in the LI group.
+For research purposes, lactate threshold is often estimated to a blood lactate concentration of 4 mmol/L. Power output at 4 mmol/L increased by 12% in the group doing short intervals, compared to 5% improvement in the group doing long intervals.

-There are several interesting aspects to this study.
+There are several interesting aspects to this study that warrants further discussion.

 Beating the well-documented control